karakuraizer/Office2019VL/readme.md

 Support for installing Access, Excel, Groove, Lync, OneDrive, OneNote, Outlook, PowerPoint, Publisher, Teams, Word, Visio.

-You can use [this](https://config.office.com/deploymentsettings) to generate a new configuration file, or manually modify the `Office2019VL-Std.xml \ OfficeProPlus2019-VL.xml` file, the default installation word, excel and PowerPoint.
+You can use [this](https://config.office.com/deploymentsettings) to generate a new configuration file, or manually modify the `Office2019VL-Std.xml \ OfficeProPlus2019-VL.xml` file, the default installation word, excel and PowerPoint...

 ## Download & Install